KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 #### Artefact class manipulations
 Specifically for associated artefact objects, dev-users can add or remove CSS class labels to/from those objects' DOM elements using the following Group object functions - note that the function argument is a String of space-separated classNames:
 + `group.addArtefactClasses('css-classname-1 css-classname-2 ...')` - adds the supplied CSS classname strings to the end of the existing `artefact.classes` attribute.
-+ `group.removeArtefactClasses('css-classname-1 css-classname-2 ...')` -removes each of the CSS classname strings from the existing `artefact.classes` attribute.
++ `group.removeArtefactClasses('css-classname-1 css-classname-2 ...')` - removes each of the CSS classname strings from the existing `artefact.classes` attribute.

 The actual update to the DOM elements doesn't happen straight away.
-Instead a `dirtyClasses` flag is set to `true`, which then gets actioned during the `show` phase of the Display cycle.
+Instead a `dirtyClasses` flag is set to `true`, which then gets actioned during the `show` operation of the Display cycle.

 #### Stack artefact and Cell object equivalent functionality
 The [mixin/cascade.js](../source/mixin/cascade.html) file, consumed by the Stack and Cell factory files, provides an equivalent set of manipulation functions which the dev-user can invoke on Stack artefact and Cell object instances.
 The functions pass their argument through to all of the Group objects currently associated with that Stack or Cell: